 I am a community ecologist aiming to understand ecological patterns and processes and their mechanistic underpinnings through empirical manipulations and synthesis.
 The overarching goal of my research is to improve our understanding of biological communities in order to increase the accuracy of conservation efforts and forecasting of responses to climate change.

 I'm currently an NSERC Postdoctoral Fellow.
 I'm working with Francis Juanes at the University of Victoria and Tom Therriault at the Department of Fisheries and Oceans.
 Here I'm working on a project characterizing the threat of freshwater aquatic invasive species to critical salmon stocks and their habitats in British Columbia.

-I am currently a Hakai Coastal Initiative Postdoctoral Fellow based at the University of British Columbia and the O'Connor lab.
-I'm thrilled to be working on the 100 Islands Project with Brian Starzomski (UVic), Chris Darimont (UVic), and John Reynolds (SFU) and the fantastic team at the Hakai Institute.
-Here I'm working on marine subsidies to terrestrial island ecosystems through beach-cast wrack.
-I'm using synthetic approaches to track the flow of marine derived nutrients in island food webs.
+From 2018 to 2020 I was a Hakai Coastal Initiative Postdoctoral Fellow based at UVic and UBC.
+I worked on the 100 Islands Project with Brian Starzomski (UVic), Chris Darimont (UVic), and John Reynolds (SFU) and the fantastic team at the Hakai Institute.
+I worked on marine subsidies to terrestrial island ecosystems through beach-cast wrack.
+I used synthetic approaches to track the flow of marine derived nutrients in island food webs.